-Unregisters the machine, which must have been previously registered using IVirtualBox::registerMachine(), and optionally do additional cleanup before the machine is unregistered.
+Unregisters a machine previously registered with IVIrtualBox::registerMachine() and optionally do additional cleanup before the machine is unregistered.

 This method does not delete any files.
 It only changes the machine configuration and the list of registered machines in the VirtualBox object.
 To delete the files which belonged to the machine, including the XML file of the machine itself, call delete(), optionally with the array of IMedium objects which was returned from this method.